 - Pfizer, Inc. v.
 Galfano, represented U.S. Chamber of Commerce as amici on behalf of petitioner Pfizer in successful appeal of a lower court order certifying a high-profile class action filed by plaintiff.

-Additional information on our appellate work for the Communications and Insurance industries is available via the following links.
+Additional information on our appellate work for the insurance industry is available via the following link.

 Comcast v.
 Behrend: Footnote 5 and the Ghost of Carolene Products

 By Bert W. Rein and John B. Wyss